LouD82/korean-meal-planner/docs/session-guide.md

+# Session 8
+Determined next step to create the RecipeCard component for displaying recipe information in the application.

 # Session 7
 Created recipe data JSON file with four Korean recipes and placeholder images, providing the data foundation for the application.